letzi83/Data-Journalism-Resources/README.md

 When teaching data journalism some questions always reoccur: What are useful tools?
 Which books and blogs should I read to learn more?
 Where can I find data?

 This collection of lists (and lists of lists) is aiming at answering those and will be continously updated.
-Probably its nature is non-exhaustive, but rather based on my personal experience as a data journalist and ddj teacher.
+Probably its nature is non-exhaustive, but rather based on my personal experience as a data journalist and data journalism trainer.

 I'm happy for any hints and comments either via pull requests or email to gcgruen [at] gmail [dot] com